freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [First Timers Only](https://www.firsttimersonly.com/) - A list of bugs that are labelled "first-timers-only".
 - [First Contributions](https://firstcontributions.github.io/) - Make your first Open Source contribution in 5 minutes.
 A tool and tutorial to help beginners get started with contributions.
 [Here](https://github.com/firstcontributions/first-contributions) is the GitHub source code for the site and opportunity to make a contribution to the repository itself.
 - [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A program to encourage Open Source contributions.
 Earn gifts like t-shirts and stickers by making at least 4 pull requests in the month of October.

+- It’s that time of year again!
+Time to get rewarded for contributing to the Open Source community!
+Did you know that there are multiple tech companies that participate in Hacktoberfest and give away sweet, sweet swag?

+This repo seeks to document all of the companies giving away swag for Hacktoberfest 2021 and how you can get your hands on some free gifts for your time and help.

+Right now, we’re getting ready for Hacktoberfest 2021!
+Let’s make this the best Hacktoberfest yet!

 - [24 Pull Requests](https://24pullrequests.com) - 24 Pull Requests is a project to promote Open Source collaboration during the month of December.
 - [Ovio](https://ovio.org) - A platform with a curated selection of contributor-friendly projects.
 It has a [powerful issue search tool](https://ovio.org/issues) and let's you save projects and issues for later.
 - [Google Summer of Code](https://summerofcode.withgoogle.com/) - An annually run paid program by Google focused on bringing more student developers into open-source software development.